Our Rhode Island Radio Heritage

 technology provided these stores an exciting promotional vehicle unlike anything the world had ever seen - or heard.

-Golden Age of radio in Rhode Island came in the late 1950’s and ‘60’s as the rock n’ roll
+the Golden Age of radio in Rhode Island came in the late 1950’s and ‘60’s as the rock n’

 easy listening music formats to their loyal listeners.